SEI-ATL/tic-tac-toe/readme.md

     let y = location[1];
     //...
 ```
-Checking for a winner.
-Calls the check winner function each time a move is made.
-If there's no winner and the board is full, it's a Tie.
+### How we control game flow + logic.
+Check if board space is null (then the move is valid) >> If valid, print to the page and update the game-state array.

 ```javascript
 // if board space in array is empty, the move is valid if (!board[x][y]) {